Brain drain: why talking on your cell phone while driving is risky

 Drivers using cell phones look but fail to see up to 50 percent of the information in their driving environment, even though they may think that having their eyes on the road is enough to keep them and their fellow motorists safe.
 This is what researchers call “inattention blindness”, and it’s similar to tunnel vision.
 Drivers are looking out the windshield, but they do not process everything in the roadway environment that they must know to effectively monitor their surroundings, seek and identify potential hazards, and respond to unexpected situations.

 “The lasting effects of mental distraction pose a hidden and pervasive danger that would likely come as a surprise to most drivers,” says Peter Kissinger, President and CEO of the AAA Foundation for Traffic Safety.
 “The results indicate that motorists could miss stop signs, pedestrians and other vehicles while the mind is readjusting to the task of driving.”

-If you or someone you love were injured in a car accident, contact a knowledgeable Colorado auto accident lawyer who can help evaluate your individual case and ensure your legal rights are protected.
+If you or someone you love were injured in a car accident, contact our Denver car accident attorneys who can help evaluate your individual case and ensure your legal rights are protected.

 Free Case Consultation